pnpm/pnpm.io/docs/npmrc.md

 ### prefer-frozen-lockfile

-Added in: v1.37.1 (initially named `prefer-frozen-shrinkwrap`)
+Added in: v1.37.1 as `prefer-frozen-shrinkwrap`

 * Default: **true** (from v1.38.0)
 * Type: **Boolean**

-When `true` and the available `pnpm-lock.yaml` satisfies the `package.json` then a headless installation is performed.
-A headless installation is faster than a regular one because it skips dependencies resolution and peers resolution.
+When set to `true` and the available `pnpm-lock.yaml` satisfies the `package.json` dependencies directive, a headless installation is performed.
+A headless installation skips all dependency resolution as it does not need to modify the lockfile.

 ## Registry & Authentication Settings